HelmholtzAI-Consultants-Munich/oligo-designer-toolsuite-front-end/docs/getting-started.md

 The app will open at [http://localhost:3000](http://localhost:3000).

----

 ## Supported Pipelines

-You can use the following pipelines through the web interface:
+The following pipelines are available through the web interface:

 - **SeqFISH+ Probe Designer**
 - **Scrinshot Probe Designer**